Bio-inspired decision making in robot swarms under biases: Results

 \subsubsection{Comparison summary}

 In summary, both direct-switch and cross-inhibition dynamics can be influenced by asocial dynamics $\eta$ and asocial bias $\eta_a$.
-When the goal is to make quick consensus decisions of the best option, cross-inhibition shows better performance.
-Cross-inhibition is generally faster, more cohesive, more scalable, and more accurate than (or as accurate as) direct-switch.
-Only in the absence of asocial dynamics, direct-switch is more accurate than cross-inhibition in selecting between similar quality options but, as soon as asocial dynamics are present, it becomes less cohesive.
+When the goal is to reach consensus on the best option quickly, cross-inhibition generally performs better.
+It tends to be faster, more cohesive, and more scalable than direct-switch.
+Direct-switch may appear more accurate than cross-inhibition when selecting between options of similar quality.
+However, once asocial dynamics are present, direct-switch becomes less cohesive; consequently, its apparent accuracy often reflects weak majorities and delayed, fluctuation-driven quorum crossings rather than stable collective agreement~\cite{reina_cross-inhibition_2023}.